 All Alledio sensors are made and designed in Slovenia (EU) and ensure accurate measurement with high precision.
 We provide a 1-year warranty for all BACnet sensors.

-BACnet MS/TP or Modbus RS485 & Quick Setup
+BACnet MSTP or BACnet IP or Modbus RS485 & Quick Setup

-The Andivi ANDBAC room sensor is designed for precise monitoring of temperature, humidity, VOC levels, and CO2, making it a versatile solution for various environments.
-Available with both BACnet MS/TP and Modbus RS485 communication options, this sensor offers seamless integration into your building management system.
+The Andivi ANB room sensor is designed for precise monitoring of temperature, humidity, VOC levels, and CO2, pressure, presence, enthalpy, dew point and density of moist air; making it a versatile solution for various environments.
+Available with BACnet MSTP, BACnet IP and Modbus RS485 communication options, this sensor offers seamless integration into your building management system.

 Configuration is as easy as it gets.
 Simply touch the sensor with your smartphone, and a mobile web-app instantly opens in your web browser.
 From there, you can quickly set up all the necessary Modbus or BACnet settings without the hassle of adjusting tiny DIP switches.
 This intuitive approach streamlines the setup process, ensuring that your sensor is ready to communicate with your system in no time.